betulnecanli/betulnecanli/README.md

 ###
 <p align="center">

   Hey!
-I’m Betül — an Android Developer, educator, and dreamer building a tech journey from the ground up 🌱
+I’m Betül; an Android Developer, educator, and dreamer building a tech journey from the ground up 🌱

-I create beginner-friendly content about Android, Kotlin, and Jetpack Compose to help self-taught devs and students level up with confidence — no fluff, just clean, practical learning.
+I create beginner friendly content about Android, Kotlin, and Jetpack Compose to help self-taught devs and students level up with confidence; no fluff, just clean, practical learning.

 I believe in sharing what I learn, building in public, and creating the kind of tutorials I wish existed when I started.